Corruption in South Africa: Anti-corruption initiatives

 Government initiatives against corruption are coordinated by the Department of Public Service and Administration.
 The Public Protector also plays a role in fighting corruption.
 A disbanded independent anti-corruption unit named the Scorpions was replaced by the Hawks.
 South Africa's Directorate for Priority Crime Investigation (DPCI), commonly known as the Hawks, was designed to target organized crime, economic crime and corruption.
 The group was established by the Zuma administration in 2008.
 South Africa has a well-developed framework and legislation outlining corruption initiatives.
 The Prevention and Combating of Corruption Act (PCCA) criminalizes corruption in public and private sectors and codifies specific offences making it easier for courts to use the legislation.
 This act especially condemns bribery, extortion, abuse of power and money laundering while obliging public officials to report corruption offences.
 Like many corruption regulations in South Africa, the PCCA is poorly implemented and the Act does not include any protection measures for whistle-blowers.

 The National Anti-Corruption Forum provides an online guide to the Prevention and Combating of Corruption Act (PCCA).
-Other acts like the Promotion of Access to Information Act calls for an increased access to public information.
+Other acts like the Promotion of Access to Information Act call for increased access to public information.
 The Public Finance Management Act examines government expenditures and the Code of Conduct for Assembly and Permanent Council members calls for the full disclosure of members to report gifts.
-Enforcement mechanisms remain weak for many of these preventative Acts, allow for corrupt actions to go unreported.
+Enforcement mechanisms remain weak for many of these preventative Acts, allowing for corrupt actions to go unreported.
 South Africa has ratified the United Nations Convention against Corruption, the African Union Convention on Preventing and Combating Corruption and the OECD Anti-Bribery Convention.

+In 2020, South Africa saw multiple high-profile corruption arrests, including former Mangaung mayor Olly Mlamleli and two senior police officials: Lieutenant-Generals Khomotso Phahlane and Bonang Mgwenya.

+Despite these efforts perceptions of the growth of corruption in South Africa continued to increase and deepen in 2023 and 2024 with the country's Corruption Perceptions Index dropping below the global average for the first time.

+Zondo Commission

 In 2018 the Zondo Commission of Inquiry was set up to investigate allegations of State Capture and corruption during the administration of President Jacob Zuma.
 Testimony given during the inquiry implicated Bosasa, Bain & Company, the Gupta family and associates of former President Zuma.
-During the inquiry hearings a joint memorandum signed by the embassies of the United States, the United Kingdom, the Netherlands, Germany and Switzerland representing countries that make up 75% of foreign direct investment into South Africa warned that if unaddressed corruption would have a negative impact on future investment in South Africa.
-It called for President Ramaphosa at act against perpetrators of corruption.
+During the inquiry hearings, a joint memorandum signed by the embassies of the United States, the United Kingdom, the Netherlands, Germany and Switzerland representing countries that make up 75% of foreign direct investment into South Africa warned that if unaddressed corruption would have a negative impact on future investment in South Africa.
+It called for President Ramaphosa to act against perpetrators of corruption.
 The South African government responded that it was disappointed by the memorandum not following "acceptable" diplomatic practices.

-2020 anti-corruption blitz

-On September 30, 2020, ousted Mangaung mayor Olly Mlamleli was arrested over a controversial asbestos contract which was issued during her time as a Member of the Free State Executive Council (MEC) for Cooperative Governance.
-Other co-defendats of Mlamleli would be arrested as well.
-All seven people charged in the asbestos corruption case were granted bail.
+The Zondo Commission's findings in 2022 exposed widespread corruption, three years later commentators and politicians have questioned the lack of action in implementing the commission's findings to pursuing identified individuals accused of corruption.